Totengeist/Shipyard/docs/api.rst

    Edit an existing ship.

+   :param ref: the unique ID of the ship to edit
+   :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 404: the ship does not exist

 .. http:post:: /api/v1/ship/(ref)/upgrade

    Replace an existing ship with a new version.

    Older versions will still be accessible.
 This allows users to upgrade ships to support new features added to The Last Starship.
-The ``(ref)`` will continue to point to the older version, but it's page will display a notice that a newer version is available.
+The ``ref`` will continue to point to the older version, but it's page will display a notice that a newer version is available.

    **Example request**:

    .. sourcecode:: http

-      POST /api/v1/ship/19fb7fa39 HTTP/1.1
+      POST /api/v1/ship/19fb7fa39/upgrade HTTP/1.1
       Host: example.com
       Accept: application/json, text/javascript